mohitharshan123/string-calculator-tdd/README.md

    Once the container is running, you can access your application at: http://localhost:8080 (or the port you configured)

-6. Continuous Integration & Continuous Deployment (CI/CD)
+6. Continuous Integration (CI)
    -------------------------------------------------------
-   The project is integrated with CI/CD pipelines to ensure automated testing.
+   The project is integrated with CI pipeline to ensure automated testing.
 Every push to the repository triggers a series of automated tests to maintain code quality.